nus-cs2103-AY2122S2/tp/docs/index.md

 ![Ui](images/Ui.png)

-**TeachWhat! is a desktop address book application used for private tutors in managing their class.** The user interacts with it using a CLI, and it has a GUI created with JavaFX.
+**TeachWhat! is a desktop application used for private tutors in managing their class.** The user interacts with it using a CLI, and it has a GUI created with JavaFX.

 * If you are interested in using TeachWhat, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).